gcziprusz/NeuralNest/dict.md

   - convolution is a mathematical way of combining two signals to form a third signal.
 - CNN
   - A specialized type of neural network designed for visual data processing, leveraging convolutional layers to automatically learn hierarchical features from images, making it effective for tasks like image classification and object detection.
+- CNTK (Microsoft Cognitive Toolkit)
+  - A deep learning framework optimized for scalability, parallelism, and distributed training, particularly suited for large-scale applications.
 - cross validation
   - Cross-validation is a resampling technique used to evaluate the performance of a machine learning model on unseen data.
 It is particularly useful for assessing how well a model generalizes to new data and for selecting optimal hyperparameters.
 - Contextual Bandit Problem